Thumbnail image

 Grounding Decisions in Data

-We conducted user interviews with 7 pharma-business stakeholders and synthesized insights from 35+ survey responses to distill their primary goal and a clear set of actionable pain points.
+We began by conducting user interviews with 7 pharma-business stakeholders and synthesized insights from 35+ survey responses to distill their our primary user archetype and distill a clear set of remediable pain points.

 63% of survey respondents found the site lacked credibility